lintonde/GCE/README.md

 This project is experimental.

 It is **not a formally verified cryptographic system**, and no security guarantees are provided.
-The goal is to explore structural and combinatorial approaches to information hiding.